Louisiana State Penitentiary: Execution

 Male death row inmates are moved from the Reception Center to a cell near the execution chamber in Camp F on the day of the execution.
-The only person informed of the exact time when a prisoner will be transferred is the Warden; this is for security reasons and so as to not disrupt prison routine.
+The only person informed of when a prisoner will be transferred is the Warden; this is for security reasons and not to disrupt the prison routine.
 On a scheduled execution date, an execution can occur between 6 p.m. and midnight.
-Michael L. Varnado and Daniel P. Smith of Victims of Dead Man Walking said that, on many occasions, the rest of Angola is not aware of the execution being carried out.
-In 2003 Assistant Warden of the Reception Center Lee, said that once death row inmates learn of the execution, they "get a little quieter" and "[i]t suddenly becomes more real to them."
+Michael L. Varnado and Daniel P. Smith of Victims of Dead Man Walking stated that, on many occasions, the rest of Angola is not aware of the execution being carried out.
+In 2003, Assistant Warden of the Reception Center Lee said that once death row inmates learn of the execution, they "get a little quieter" and "[i]t suddenly becomes more real to them."

 When the State of Louisiana used electrocution as its method of capital punishment, it formally referred to the anonymous executioner as "The Electrician".
 When the State of Louisiana referred to the executioner by name, he was called "Sam Jones", after Sam H. Jones, the Governor of Louisiana in power when electrocution was introduced as the capital punishment.

 Inmate life

 Musical culture

 As of 2011, several Angola inmates practiced musical skills.
-The prison administration encourages prisoners to practice music and uses music as a reward for inmates who behave.
+The prison administration encourages prisoners to practice music and uses music to reward inmates who behave.

 In the 1930s John Lomax, a folklorist, and Alan Lomax, his son, traveled throughout the U.S. South to document African-American musical culture.
-Since prison farms, including Angola, were isolated from general society, the Lomaxes believed that prisons had the purest African-American song culture, as it was not influenced by popular trends.
+Since prison farms, including Angola, were isolated from general society, the Lomaxes believed that prisons had the purest African-American song culture, as popular trends did not influence it.
 The Lomaxes recorded several songs, which were plantation-era songs that originated during the slavery era.
 The Lomaxes met Lead Belly, a famous musician, in Angola.
 Swamp blues musician Lightnin' Slim also served time in Angola for manslaughter in the 1930s and early 1940s.

-From 1968 to 1970, WAFB-TV in Baton Rouge aired a weekly early-morning program, Good Morning, Angola Style, featuring bands made up of Angola inmates.
-The show was hosted by Buckskin Bill Black, who developed idea for the program after meeting one of the prison's country music bands, The Westernaires, after performing at the 1967 Angola Prison Rodeo.
+From 1968 to 1970, WAFB-TV in Baton Rouge aired a weekly early-morning program, Good Morning, Angola Style featuring bands made up of Angola inmates.
+The show was hosted by Buckskin Bill Black, who developed the idea for the program after meeting one of the prison's country music bands, The Westernaires, after performing at the 1967 Angola Prison Rodeo.